Numerous factors come together to kill your productivity.

 GTD begins with the premise that our productivity is related to our ability to relax.
 When our minds are clear and our thoughts organized, we achieve effective productivity and unleash our creative potential.

-Kanban, which means "card" in Japanese, was invented at Toyota to streamline manufacturing.
+Kanban, which means "card" in Japanese, was invented at Toyota to streamline the manufacturing process.
 The system also applies to personal productivity.
 Kanban is a column-based project management system that conveniently keeps tasks and projects on track.
 You create three columns on a spreadsheet (or whiteboard):

-Then, you create physical or virtual cards or sticky notes for your tasks and place them in the appropriate columns.
-Kanban works well for projects with multiple subtasks or for projects where teammates collaborate and the team needs visibility into the status of tasks.
-Applications like Asana, Monday, and Trello are online versions of the Kanban productivity system.
+Next, you create physical or virtual cards or sticky notes for your tasks and position them in the relevant columns.
+Kanban is effective for projects with multiple subtasks or when team members collaborate and need clear visibility of task statuses.
+Digital tools such as Asana, Monday, and Trello are online implementations of the Kanban system.

 Similar systems: Agile, Kaizen.

-The Pomodoro productivity system blocks off time in your schedule in increments of 25 minutes.
-Each 25-minute block is called a Pomodoro.
+The Pomodoro productivity system schedules blocks of 25 minutes.
+Each of these blocks is called a Pomodoro.
 Here is how it works:

 Similar system: Timeboxing.